 “Strength in Diversity & Partnership: Community Perspectives on a National SDG Strategy”

-With funding from the Government of Canada, OCIC is seeking to increase participation of diverse communities and stakeholders in Canada’s 2030 Agenda National Strategy by identifying priorities in specific Diaspora, Disability-Inclusion and Indigenous communities, and exploring how the strategy might contribute to their achievement.
+With funding from the Government of Canada, OCIC engaged with diverse communities and stakeholders in Canada’s 2030 Agenda National Strategy by identifying priorities in specific Diaspora, Disability-Inclusion and Indigenous communities, and exploring how the strategy might contribute to their achievement.

 In addition, OCIC’s “Strength in Diversity & Partnership” project seeks to identify ways that specific cultural/scientific institutions and non-formal education organizations in Ontario may likewise contribute to public engagement and achievement of Agenda 2030 priorities.

 Our aim in engaging with each of these stakeholder groups is to identify how they can contribute to the national strategy, and to explore how a national strategy can enable their work.